ClassyKit/Classy/README.md

 Plays nice with Interface Builder and views created in code.

-For detailed usage docs go to [http://classy.as/](http://classy.as/)
+For detailed usage docs visit [classy.as](http://classy.as/)

 ##Supports UIAppearance
 Classy supports all [UIAppearance properties and methods](https://github.com/cloudkite/Classy/blob/master/Tests/UIAppearance-setters.md) and much more.
-But instead of being limited to `+appearanceWhenContainedIn:` and `+appearance`, Classy gives you much more control over which views are styled and with what values.
+But instead of being limited to `+appearanceWhenContainedIn:` and `+appearance`, Classy gives you much greater control over which views are styled and with what values.

 ##Example Stylesheets